MamounMohamed/library-management/README.md

 ## Testing

-The project includes unit tests for controllers and services.
+The project includes unit tests for controllers, repositories and services.
 To run the tests:

 1. Navigate to the project directory.
 2. Run `mvn test` to execute all tests.